Deltares/ra2ce/README.md

 (-Prioritization to be implemented)

+THe user needs to decide which analysis should be performed:
+- Direct damages
+- Redundancy-based criticality
+- Both

+Both Direct damanges and Redundancy-based criticality have their own functionalities.

 ## Network Creation
 THe user needs to decide which type of input data will be used to create the infrastructure network.
 Currently the following 3 methods are implemented
 - Create a network based on OSM dump file (.osm.pbf)